minejournal/starter-blog/content/blog/2019-12-12-night-abstractions.md

 Round, and round, and round: walking between the fumes of dancing people: prayers of their own mystical pleasure.

-A break, a splash of fresh air, cigarette clouds, a joke with a friend, a chaotic bathroom line, clugged toilets, tap water, couples akwardly fighting, couples akwardly loving, pudic desinibitition, hunger, khinkali, bed….
+A break, a splash of fresh air, cigarette clouds, a joke with a friend, a chaotic bathroom line, clugged toilets, tap water, couples akwardly fighting, couples akwardly loving, reserved disinhibition, hunger, khinkali, bed….